Treat You Better (Shawn Mendes song): Music video

 The music video was released on July 12, 2016.
 It features a plot revolving around a situation of violence between couples.
 The video shows a girl being abused by her boyfriend in various situations, while Mendes hopes to be with her and struggles to understand why she prefers to be in that relationship.
 The video ends displaying the number for the National Domestic Violence Hotline.
 The music video also stars Devon Aoki's half sister Ellie Stuart Hunter played with a guitar, drums and tambourines.

 The video has received over 2.5 billion YouTube views as of July 2025, and is one of the site's 100 most-watched videos.

 Chart performance

-The song debuted at number thirty four on the US Billboard Hot 100 and later peaked at number six, making it Mendes' second top 10 single.
+On the issue dating June 25, 2016, the song debuted at number thirty four on the US Billboard Hot 100 and would later peak at number six on October 8, 2016, making it Mendes' second top 10 single.
 It also reached the top 10 on the Mainstream Top 40 and Adult Top 40 national airplay charts.
 In Canada, the song has peaked at number seven on the Canadian Hot 100, passing "Life of the Party" as his highest-peaking single in his home country.
 The song has additionally achieved a top 5 position on the national CHR and Hot AC airplay charts, and has been certified gold by Music Canada.
 "Treat You Better" has also reached the top 10 in multiple markets including Australia, Germany, and Sweden.